anweshasingh-dev/Little-Python-Projects/02_creation/readme.md

 # Fancy Forest

+A small Python terminal project that prints a randomly generated ASCII forest.

 I kept seeing tree-printing questions and thought: why print only one plain tree?
 Around the same time I discovered Python’s `center()` function and realised it makes text alignment so much easy.
 That led to this tiny experiment — generate multiple trees with random heights and leaf styles and let them grow into a little forest.

 ## Idea